 Gujarati Dal - Sweet spicy lentil soup

 Gujarati dal recipe is made with pigeon pea lentils, also known as tur dal or arhar dal in Hindi.
-These are yellow colored lentils that are halved with their husks removed.
-You will find them in any Indian grocery store or online.
+These are yellow-colored lentils that are halved with their husks removed, and you will find them in any Indian grocery store or online.

-This dal is one of those lentil recipes that I make many times as we simply love it in our house especially my daughter.
-Give her a bowl of this piping hot dal with some steamed rice and she is in food heaven.
+This dal is one of those lentil recipes that I often make as we simply love it in our house, especially my daughter.
+Give her a bowl of this piping hot dal with steamed rice, and she is in food heaven.

 Like most Indian dal recipes, this Gujarati dal is also easy to make.
-The consistency of this dal is medium-thin with a mild sweet-sour spicy taste.These ingredients lend a perfect sweet, tangy and spicy flavour to the dal at the same time.
+The consistency of this dal is medium-thin with a mild sweet-sour spicy taste, and these ingredients lend a delightful, tangy, and spicy flavor to the dal at the same time.

 Finally, this dal is tempered with hing, fenugreek seeds, mustard seeds, cumin seeds in oil that make the dal complete and totally irresistible.

-For me peanut is a very important component of Gujarati dal but it is optional and you can choose to skip it if anyone has allergy to peanuts .
-If using then make sure you use the skinless unsalted peanuts .
+For me, the peanut is an essential component of Gujarati dal, but it is optional, and you can choose to skip it if anyone has an allergy to peanuts.
+If using, then make sure you use the skinless unsalted peanuts.

 With or without peanuts, the dal always tastes good.
-I make this often and I am sure your family will love it too .
+I do this often, and I am sure your family will love it too.